-This course is delivered via correspondence over approximately a 12 month period to existing workers in the aged care industry.
+This course is delivered via correspondence over approximately a 12 month period to existing workers in the aged care sector.

 This is a paper-based method where you can study from within Queensland.
 The learning material will be mailed out to you and you will be able to contact your trainer through email, phone or Skype.

 A minimum of 120 working hours must be logged in a community care services organisation.

 Possible career pathways you may like to consider upon completion: